‘KUWTK’ Caitlyn Jenner Accepts Invite, Will Reportedly Attend The Trump Inauguration

 — FASH BOY | HEY GIRL (@FashBoyHeyGirl) January 12, 2017

 If you think about it, Caitlyn Jenner and Donald Trump have a lot in common.
 The two are about the same age, both born in New York, and both are big fans of golf.
-US Weekly says that on her show, I Am Cait, Jenner shared her dislike of Hillary Clinton.
+Us Weekly says that on her show, I Am Cait, Jenner shared her dislike of Hillary Clinton.
 But Jenner believes that Donald Trump will be good for the LGBT community.

 On the HBO show, Any Given Wednesday, Jenner spoke out to Bill Simmons about her thoughts on the election.